1.0 Setting Multiple Docker Registries

-Fortanix Enclave Manager allows you to add and save multiple docker registries in the Settings page.
+Fortanix Confidential Computing Manager allows you to add and save multiple docker registries in the Applications menu item.

 To add multiple docker registries:

-- Click the ADD REGISTRY CREDENTIALS button as shown in Figure 1.
+- On the Registries page, click ADD REGISTRY to add a new registry as shown in Figure 1.
 The Registry Credentials are the credentials to access the private docker registry from which an image is going to be pulled or pushed.

-- Fill the form for adding a registry to your account.
-Once you save this, it is not required to provide the credentials for the docker image while creating an image.
+- Fill out the form for adding a registry to your account.
+After you save this, it is not required to provide the credentials for the docker image while creating an image.

-- Registry name: The name of the docker registry.
+Name: The name of the docker registry.
 The credentials will be used for every image with the same prefix.
 For ex:

-- Password: The password of the private docker registry.
-Figure 2: Enter registry credentials for input image
+- Credentials: The username and password of the private docker registry.
+Figure 2: Enter Registry Credentials for Output Image

-- Click ADD to add the docker registry credentials.
+- Click ADD REGISTRY to add the docker registry credentials.

-- The newly created registry credentials will appear in the Registry Credentials table view.
-Figure 4: Registry Credential table
+- The newly created registry credentials will appear in the Registries page table view.
+Figure 3: Registry Credential Table

 For this scenario: